rbngtm1/AWS_Exam/part II.md

   * Use S3 Lifecycle Policies to manage the deletion
 #### An application running on EC2 instances processes sensitive information stored in Amazon S3.
 This information is accessed over the Internet.
 The security team is concerned that the Internet connectivity to Amazon S3 could be a security risk.
 Which solution with resolve the security concern?
   * Access the data through a VPC endpoint for Amazon S3
+    * A VPC endpoint enables you to privately connect your VPC to supported AWS services and VPC endpoints services powered by PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+Instances in your VPC do not require public IP addresses to communicate with resources in the service.
 ####